Click to Skip Ad

 If you buy through a BGR link, we may earn an affiliate commission, helping support our expert product labs.

 Far be it from me to ever suggest that HBO’s best days are behind it, or that Netflix is in danger of losing its status as not only the biggest streaming service in the world but also the most important.
 But having said all that, there is an increasingly inescapable truth that keeps gnawing at me the more time passes, and the more that FX keeps putting out jaw-droppingly great TV shows that effortlessly enter the zeitgeist.
-That make you sit up and take notice.
-That leave you spellbound after you walk away from your TV or phone screen.

 My feeling is that this network that damn near never puts a foot wrong these days — a network that also won more Emmys than Netflix and HBO over the weekend, the first time in at least 15 years that neither of those streamers has been the top winner at the Emmys ceremony — feels much more essential than almost any other streamer.
-I mean, just like at this list of top-tier TV shows: With FX, you get shows like Atlanta, Reservation Dogs, The Old Man (one of my personal favorite spy shows), Justified, Fargo, Shogun, The Americans, and The Bear, to name just a few.
+I mean, just look at this list of top-tier TV shows: With FX, you get shows like Atlanta, Reservation Dogs, The Old Man (one of my personal favorite spy shows ever), Justified, Fargo, Shogun, The Americans, and The Bear, to name just a few.

 Disney+ is great, for example, but unless you have kids, is it really essential?
 Likewise, HBO and its companion streaming service Max are great, but what shows do they have right now that rival the “oh my god, you have to watch this” quality of FX’s Shogun or The Bear?
 Even George R.R.
 Martin himself has issues with House of the Dragon, one of HBO’s biggest and buzziest shows at the moment.